 Youth of America, the bands dread filled follow-up to debut album

-Is This Real?
-Where its predecessor focused on short, punchy blasts of punk that tempered brooding unease with powerpop choruses,
+Is This Real?.
+Where its predecessor focused on short, punchy blasts of punk that combined brooding unease with powerpop choruses,

 YOA embraces long, dramatic songs and claustrophobic atmospherics, allowing Sage’s growing creativity and instrumental prowess to come to the fore.
-The hypnotic psych-punk of the title track is not just the highlight of the record but a classic of 1980’s underground rock music; clocking in at over ten minutes, it’s an anthemic call to arms propelled by a burning guitar riff that hurtles through a bleak sonic wasteland of crackling feedback and spoken-word vocals.
-When the final notes of album closer “When It’s Over” come through the speakers it’s easy to see why the Wipers influence resonated deep into the US underground and beyond, even if Greg Sage remains a hugely underappreciated figure in music.
+The hypnotic psych-punk of the title track is not just the highlight of the record but a classic of the 1980s underground; standing at ten minutes long, it’s an anthemic call to arms propelled by a burning guitar riff that hurtles through a bleak sonic wasteland of crackling feedback and spoken-word vocals.
+When the final notes of album closer “When It’s Over” come through the speakers it’s easy to see why the Wipers influence resonated deep into the US underground and beyond, even if Greg Sage remains an underappreciated figure.